-- history and needs of a client - any services that were rendered - outcomes achieved or not achieved during periodic review - any additional information (e.g. case conferences, email exchanges, consultation with others, and any additional exchanges regarding the client).
+- history and needs of client - any services that were rendered - outcomes achieved or not during periodic review - any additional information (e.g. case conferences, email exchanges, consultation with others, and any additional exchanges regarding the client).

-Case note documentation should be complete so anyone reading the case notes can understand who this client is, what brought them to the office, what goals were established, what is the plan, what interventions were used, and what referral/follow-up will happen, if any (who, what, where, when, why and how).
+Case note documentation should be complete so anyone reading the case notes can understand who the client is, what brought them to the office, what goals were established, what is the plan, what interventions were used, and what referral/follow-up will happen, if any (who, what, where, when, why and how).
 It is also useful to record contact and other details of agencies used, such as phone numbers and contact names of an interpreter service, or the hours of availability of a service provider for future reference.
 Language in case notes needs to be strengths based.
+Anyone reading the case note can clearly identify how a timeline of events has or will occur systematically.
 Documentation must ensure that the following activities are being completed for all new and established case management clients: